loopbackio/loopback-next/docs/site/tutorials/core/11-summary.md

 - [Observers](7-observation.md) and [interceptors](6-interception.md) allows you
   to add logic as part of the application life cycle events.
-- [Configuration](8-configuration.md) can be added to extension points, extentions and services which enables greater flexibility in your application.
+- [Configuration](8-configuration.md) can be added to extension points, extensions and services which enables greater flexibility in your application.
 - [Boot by convention](9-boot-by-convention.md) allows artifacts automatically discovered and loaded.